We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

-Grades7 to 12
+GradesK to 12

 11 Favorites 0 Comments

-This tool is a great way to take sections of videos and add your own voice or add questions within the video.
-YouTube videos are viewable in EDPuzzle even if your school filters block them!
+This tool is a great way to take videos and add your own voice or add questions within the video.
+YouTube videos are viewable in edpuzzle even if your school filters block them!
 Search for educational videos from sites such as Khan Academy and Learn Zillion.
-Use the sliders to choose the section of the video.
-Insert your own voice or comment on the video.
-Create a series of questions to go along with your chosen video and insert them into the correct part of the video.
+Use the sliders to choose the video section, then insert your voice or comment on the video.
+Create a series of questions to go along with your selected video and insert them into the correct part of the video.
 There is no need for students to watch the whole video to access the questions at the end.
-Follow the on screen directions for chopping the video for the section you need, adding your own voice, and choosing where to add text based questions.
-Create a class and then add students into the class either in the dashboard or after creating the video.
+Follow the on-screen directions to chop the video for the section you need, add your voice, and choose where to add text-based questions.
+Create a class and add students into the class either in the dashboard or after creating the video.
 Use student codes to access the video.
-There is a 13 page guide available by clicking on FAQ and the last item which is "How can I help?"
-Next click on "Workshop."
+There is a 13-page guide available by clicking on FAQ, and the last item is "How can I help?"
+Next, click on "Workshop."
 There is also a short demo video hosted on YouTube.
-If your district blocks YouTube, simply find the video you want to use and embed it in EDPuzzle.
-It is viewable when used through EDPuzzle!
-Of course, you could always view the video at home and bring it to class "on a stick" to share.
-Use a tool such asOnline-Convert, reviewed here, to download videos from YouTube if you wish.
+If your district blocks YouTube, find the video you want to use and embed it in edpuzzle.
+It will be viewable when used through edpuzzle!